 Shopping for a used car can be both daunting and exciting.
 Defects may not be all that visible at first, but end up costing you a pretty penny later on.
 In this post, we aim to provide you with the tools and resources that will hopefully help you make an informed buying decision.
-Pre-Purchase car inspection is by far the most important step in buying a used car from an auto auction or online.
+Pre-Purchase car inspection is by far the most important step in buying a used car from America’s auto auctions or online.

 Being as informed as possible will help you avoid any ‘lemons’.
 How can you be informed, if you don’t perform a pre-purchase car inspection?

 - Make a list of cars you’re targeting, and do research on all the models to find out about price points, repair costs, and common defects.
 What will the car be worth in another three or so years?
 Having a keen eye for weak points will give you some bargaining power.